mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/introduction.en.md

 When a payment is generated, the amount is immediately divided between the seller’s account and your account, in case you charge a fee.

+>WARNING
+>
+>Important
+>
-_Clarification: The payment split can only be done between two Mercado Pago accounts (Marketplace and the seller associated to it), no more._
+>The payment split can only be done between two Mercado Pago accounts (Marketplace and the seller associated to it), no more.

 > NOTE
 >